 To qualify as a Robert Trimble Distinguished Asia Scholar, a student must meet the following requirements:

 - All requirements, as listed above, for the Asian Studies minor;

 - One-semester senior thesis: ASIA 489, or approved research seminar course in a department participating in the program (Art, Business and Leadership, Sociology and Anthropology, Economics, English, History, International Political Economy, Politics and Government, or Religious Studies);

 - Overall GPA in Asian Studies courses of 3.5 or above, grades of C- or better in all program courses (no Pass/Fail), and a grade of B- or above in ASIA 489 (or equivalent).

-By completion of all requirements for the Pacific Rim/Asia Study-Travel (PacRim) Program, including three units of prerequisite courses (with at least one of the three prerequisite units at the 300 or 400 level), plus language study and ASIA 344 and meeting all other stated requirements, a PacRim student can earn the designation in Asian Studies or the distinguished designation in Asian Studies.
+By completing all requirements for the Pacific Rim/Asia Study-Travel (PacRim) Program, including three units of prerequisite courses (with at least one of the three prerequisite units at the 300 or 400 level), and all other stated requirements, a PacRim student will have fulfilled most requirements for the Asian Studies Minor or the Robert Trimble Distinguished Asia Scholar distinction.